 Withdrawing Your Application

-You may withdraw your application at any time (note: if you have already submitted your application, we cannot issue any refunds).
+You may withdraw your application if it does not yet have a Complete status (note: if you have already submitted your application, we cannot issue any refunds).
+If you want to withdraw a Complete status application, contact the program directly, as they may already have processed your application.

 Email customer service at firstname.lastname@example.org with your full name, CAS ID, and the following statement (note: withdrawal requests must be received via email—requests are not accepted via telephone or chat):